OCEAN PLASTIC ART

 • Displays and events

-Ocean plastic threatens nearly every marine life form and habitat.
+My ocean plastic artwork aims to raise awareness about the marine plastic pollution crisis which threatens nearly every marine life form and habitat.

 Picture